hashgraph/hedera-services/platform-sdk/docs/proposals/template.md

 Remove this section if not applicable.

-## Core Behaviors

-Describe any new or modified behavior.
-What are the new or modified algorithms and protocols?
-Include any diagrams that help explain the behavior.

-Remove this section if not applicable.

-## Components and Architecture

-Describe any new or modified components or architectural changes.
-This includes thread management changes, state changes, disk I/O changes, platform wiring changes, etc. Include diagrams of architecture changes.

-Remove this section if not applicable.

 ## Metrics

 Are there new metrics?
 Are the computation of existing metrics changing?
 Are there expected observable metric impacts